-Ridiculously rich, fudgey, and packed with incredible ingredients, these Keto Brownies are a low carb brownie game-changer.
+Ridiculously rich, fudgy, and packed with incredible ingredients, these Keto Brownies are a low carb brownie game-changer.

 If you like these low carb brownies you might also like my Keto Low Carb Chocolate Chip Cookies.

-This Keto Brownie recipe only uses one bowl, and is ready to throw in the oven in less than 5 minutes.
+This Keto Brownie recipe only uses one bowl, 7 simple ingredients, and is ready to throw in the oven in less than 5 minutes.

-I'm one of those weirdo’s who will eat melted chocolate with a spoon.
+I'm one of those weirdos who will eat melted chocolate with a spoon.
+If you aren't, that's ok.
+Brownies are still delicious with or without chocolate chips.
 For a bit of a sweet and salty mix consider sprinkling some sea salt flakes on top of these low carb brownies.

 - Lily’s makes a low carb keto chocolate chip

 - Any sugar free chocolate sweetened with Stevia and/or Erythritol (are a zero carb, zero sugar sweeteners)

 Feel free to use your chocolate of choice in this keto brownie recipe.